 \subsection{Overview}

-We consider a FDD-OFDM system, where the BS (Alice) and user (Bob) are equipped with a single antenna and operate at the FDD mode.
+We consider the FDD-OFDM system, where the BS (Alice) and user (Bob) are equipped with a single antenna and operate in the FDD mode.
 Alice and Bob simultaneously transmit signals on different carrier frequencies, $f_{dl}$ and $f_{ul}$, respectively.
 The channel impulse response (CIR) can be defined as follows:

 where $f$ is the carrier frequency, $N$ is the total number of paths, $\alpha_{n}$ is the magnitude of the $n^{th}$ path, which is influenced by the distance $d_n$ between Alice and Bob, the scattering environment and the carrier frequency $f$. $\tau_n = \frac{d_n}{c}$ is the delay of the $n^{th}$ path, where $c$ is the speed of light. $\phi_n$ is the phase shift of the $n^{th}$ path, which is determined by the scatterer material and wave incident/impinging angles at the scatterer.